Yves Saint Laurent (film)

 Yves Saint Laurent is a 2014 French biographical drama film directed by Jalil Lespert and co-written with Jacques Fieschi, Jérémie Guez, and Marie-Pierre Huster.
 The film is based on the life of Yves Saint Laurent from 1958.
 The film stars Pierre Niney, Guillaume Gallienne, Charlotte Le Bon, Laura Smet, Marie de Villepin, Xavier Lafitte, and Nikolai Kinski.

 The film opened the Panorama Special section of the 64th Berlin International Film Festival at the renovated Zoo Palast, with director, cast, and Pierre Bergé in attendance.
 The film received seven nominations at the 40th César Awards, winning Best Actor for Pierre Niney.

 Premise

 Yves Saint Laurent and Pierre Bergé promote the French fashion industry and stay friends against all odds.

 Cast

 Production

 In March 2013, The Weinstein Company acquired the rights to the film to distribute in the United States, while Entertainment One holds U.K., Australian and Benelux distribution rights, including Canadian distribution rights.

+Lespert called Niney and over a drink a beer he told the actor, "I want to tell one of the most beautiful love stories and creation stories of our century.
+It’s the story of Yves Saint Laurent, I want you to play Yves Saint Laurent"; as Niney didn’t know about his character he undertook research and realised that "he was a really beautiful, complex, iconic and mysterious character".
+He added that the "character was too beautiful to be true, I didn’t want to miss anything.
+I knew I needed time to refine it, spend time in his skin before being on the set and, on the set, not doing imitation but being really free with the character".
+He had three coaches for five months, a stylist, someone to help with the sketches, and made a point of meeting Saint Laurent's best friends - in particular Betty Catroux, who helped in recounting everything "drugs, partying, sex" that happened behind closed doors.

+Niney commented that he faced three challenges: that he had "to play a manic depressive", that he aged in the film "from around 18 to 46 years old" and lastly "not to lose the link between all the faces of the character.
+He is changing so much from the little boy at the beginning of the movie, then the hippies in the 70s with the long beard and the long hair and then older again".

+Lespert chose to shoot using real locations and clothes – using dresses out of the cold rooms and museums and Saint Laurent's own real pen, draft, desk, and walking stick.